Alcohol & Illegal Substances

 Overdue or Claimed Returned Items

-In order to ensure equal access to reserve materials for all students, study aids, course reserves, chargers, and other frequently-used items have a two-hour checkout period.
+In order to ensure equal access to reserve materials for all students, study aids, course reserves, chargers, and other frequently-used items have a three-hour checkout period.
 You may renew these items so long as no one else is waiting for them or they have not been placed on the Do Not Renew list.
 Late fees are charged at $5/hour for overdue items during hours the library is open (we do not charge late fees when the library is closed).
 Study Aids and chargers have a maximum late fee of $100, after which we will bill you for replacement.
 Course Reserves items, including study aids placed on reserve for a class, have a maximum late fee of $200, after which we will bill you for replacement.
-During the reading and exam periods, any item with a two-hour checkout period that has not been returned 24 hours after being checked out will be immediately declared lost and we will bill you for replacement.
+During the reading and exam periods, any item with a three-hour checkout period that has not been returned 24 hours after being checked out will be immediately declared lost and we will bill you for replacement.
 Any student with three or more late items will be referred for investigation by the Dean for unprofessional conduct.
 If you have received a fine you would like to appeal, please fill out our Fine Appeals Form.

 If you believe you have returned an item that still appears on your library account, please contact us at firstname.lastname@example.org.
 We will do a minimum of three searches for your item(s) over the course of two to three weeks.
 During the search process, the items will still remain on your library account, and you will continue to receive overdue notices.
 If, after our search process, we cannot locate the items, you are responsible for any replacement fees associated with the item.
 We are not responsible for items returned to other libraries on campus (either ours or theirs).
 When returning an item to the library, you will receive a return receipt when your items are checked in, and you are welcome to wait while library staff check your items in and you confirm the items have been cleared from your library account.